zam-Adeeb/Simple-JavaScript-Projects/README.md

 # Simple-JavaScript-Projects

-# 🎮 Node.js Console Projects Collection
+# 🎮 JavaScript Console Projects Collection

 A collection of fun and interactive command-line applications built purely in JavaScript, using Node.js as the runtime environment.
 All projects are designed to run in the terminal and use the prompt-sync package for simple and synchronous user input.